 pruning.
 This allows massive data sets to be efficiently queried with temporal predicates, although non-temporal

 20.1.3.
 Table Design¶

-The data is split into one primary view and three tables, names of which are prefixed by the feature type:
+The data is split into one primary view and four tables, names of which are prefixed by the feature type:

 main view (named after the feature type) - a